kvitex/junos-route-stat-exporter/README.md

-# junos-routestat-exporter
+# Routing-tables statistics exporter
-Prometheus exporter for route tables statistics from JunOS devices.
+Prometheus exporter for routing-tables statistics from JunOS devices.
 Netconf ssh service on standart port(830) must be enabled on target device.

 ### Runnig exporter as a Flask application: